wp-plugins/simple-links/trunk/readme.txt

 == Upgrade Notice ==
 This is the first version so not upgrade notice yet.

-== Installation ==

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
 == Frequently Asked Questions ==

 Developer Documentation Coming Soon